sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Once you're in the same location as your *crawl-config.yaml*, paste this command into the Mac terminal and press enter to start the crawling:

-`docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --text --generateWACZ`
+`docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ`

 *For Windows*: after navigating to the right directory in the command prompt using `cd`, type the following command:
-`docker run -v %cd%/crawl-config.yaml:/app/crawl-config.yaml -v %cd%/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --text --generateWACZ`
+`docker run -v %cd%/crawl-config.yaml:/app/crawl-config.yaml -v %cd%/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ`

 ### Troubleshooting the crawl command
 You may have to use 'sudo' at the start of this command.